InTack2/weightDriver/README.md

+# Modify
+This is fork Projects that only supports CMake.

 # weightDriver
 Node for Autodesk Maya to create posed-based output values for driving relationships.

 ## Video
 [RBF mode overview on Vimeo](https://vimeo.com/196583536)